2017 has sure been a wild ride in the world of mobile internet!

 Current Best Pick Data Plans for RVers for Each Carrier

-- Verizon - A grandfathered/legacy unlimited data plan is the best option for most US nomads who need lots of bandwidth and nationwide high speed coverage - the plans are not subject to network management or throttling (except HD video).
-The options for obtaining these plans are a bit complex and always changing.
+- Verizon - A grandfathered/legacy unlimited data plan is the best deal for most US nomads who need lots of bandwidth and nationwide high speed coverage - the plans are not subject to network management or throttling (except HD video).
 Monthly rates vary from $45-249.
+However obtaining them can be complex, and this is a risky option.
 For more information: Guide to Verizon Unlimited Data Plans.

-- Note: Verizon's new unlimited data plans only include 15GB of high speed mobile hotspot use per line (including Jetpacks) and are subject to network management.
-All Verizon plans are now subject to video streaming throttling, with the option to turn it off for $10/mo.
+- Note: Verizon's new unlimited data plans only include 15GB of high speed mobile hotspot use per line (including Jetpacks).

 - Sprint - Joining a non-profit (such as Calyx Institute or PCs for People) to obtain an unlimited Sprint plan due to some prior agreement the carrier inherited is the most affordable option out there.
-Pricing starts at $10/month (yes, $10 - we didn't miss a 0).
+Pricing ranges from $10-33/month.
 For more information: Non-Profit Sprint Plans.

 Cellular Boosters & Antennas